oncodash/ontoweaver/docs/overview.rst

 .. figure:: OntoWeaver__very-simple-summary.svg

-    OntoWeaver allows you to create Semantic Knowledge Graphs from either tabular data or data that can be queried in a document.
+    OntoWeaver allows you to create :ref:`Semantic Knowledge Graphs <basics_SKG>` from either tabular data or data that can be queried in a document.